 Nothing can be quite as frightening for the average motorist than a highway or interstate traffic accident.
 Unlike automobile and truck collisions in the city, which often involve slower vehicle speeds, a high-speed beltway crash can result in serious injuries, and occasionally even some fatalities.
 To make things worse, large multilane roadways are usually full of large commercial trucks, such as moving vans, car haulers, tanker trucks and 18-wheel tractor-trailers carrying heavy loads.
 Being tangled up in a beltway wreck with a large commercial motor vehicle (CMV) can only serve to increase the risk of injury or death to the occupants of passenger cars.

-As Baltimore personal injury attorneys, the legal specialists at Lebowitz & Mzhen, LLC, fully appreciate the often extensive physical pain and suffering, as well as the deep psychological scars that can come in the wake of a severe trucking-related roadway collision.
+As Baltimore personal injury attorneys, the legal specialists at Lebowitz & Mzhen Personal Injury Lawyers, fully appreciate the often extensive physical pain and suffering, as well as the deep psychological scars that can come in the wake of a severe trucking-related roadway collision.
 While there are remedies for many physical ailments and bodily injuries, the innocent victims of highway collisions involving commercial vehicles should not be expected to bear the brunt of their medical expenses, which resulted from the negligent actions of a professional trucker.

 Commercial trucks, such as big rigs and large box-style delivery vehicles present unique dangers to smaller vehicles, their drivers and passengers.
 Not only must truckers be aware of the dangerous situations that can crop up due to the mishandling of these huge and unwieldy motor vehicles, but other motorists also need to exercise caution in the presence of large CMVs.
 Even the simplest of driving errors, such as forgetting to signal a lane change, can result in a deadly collision when an 18-wheeled semi tractor-trailer is involved; and especially so on expressways and other rapidly-traveled roadways.